fix8mt/conjure_enum/README.md

 static consteval const char *epeek();
 ```
 These functions return the `std::source_location` `const char*` strings for the enum type or enum value.
 The actual output is implementation dependent.
+> [!TIP]
-When reporting an issue please include the output of these methods.
+> When reporting an issue please include the output of these methods.
 The following is the output with GCC 13.
 ```c++
 std::cout << conjure_enum<component>::tpeek() << '\n';